MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 #### Top display color calibration-known issues

-- On the Settings page, the status string that tells you when the color profile was last changed will be out of date until you reload that page of Settings.
+- On the Settings page, the status string that tells you when the color profile was last changed is out of date until you reload that page of Settings.
   - Workaround: Select another Settings page and then re-select the Calibration page.

 #### Default app picker

-When you activate a hyperlink or open a file type with more than one installed app, which supports it, you will see a new window open prompting you to select which installed app should handle the file or link type.
+When you activate a hyperlink or open a file type with more than one installed app, which supports it, you sees a new window open prompting you to select which installed app should handle the file or link type.
 In this window, you can also choose to have the selected app handle the file or link type "Once" or "Always."

 If you choose "Always" but later want to change which app handles a particular file or link type, you can reset your saved defaults in **Settings > Apps**.
 Scroll to the bottom of the page and select the **Clear** button under "Default apps for file types" and/or "Default apps for link types."
 Unlike the similar setting on desktop PCs, you can't reset individual file type defaults.